China reduces quarantine for people arriving from abroad

 BEIJING (AP) — China on Tuesday announced an easing of its quarantine requirement for people arriving from abroad but stopped short of lifting what remains a stringent COVID-19 policy compared to most other countries.

-Anyone coming from outside the country will be required to stay in a quarantine hotel for seven days, followed by three days of home observation, the National Health Commission said in its latest pandemic response plan.
+Anyone coming from outside the country will be required to stay in a quarantine hotel for seven days, followed by three days of home quarantine, the National Health Commission said in its latest pandemic response plan.

-The previous plan called for 14 days in a hotel plus seven days of home observation.
-Pilot programs launched in recent months have already reduced the requirement in seven cities, including Beijing.
+The previous plan called for 14 days in a hotel plus seven days of home quarantine.
+Some cities, including Beijing, have already reduced the hotel requirement to seven or 10 days in recent weeks, according to Chinese media reports.

 China has kept tight restrictions on international travel under a “zero-COVID” strategy that seeks to keep the virus out and stop any infections from spreading through lockdowns and mass testing.

-Most other countries have opened their borders at least somewhat as vaccination has reduced the risk of serious cases and death.
+Other countries including the United States and Japan have opened their borders at least somewhat as vaccination has reduced the risk of serious cases and death.
+In Europe, passengers are facing long lines and delays as a surge in summer travel has overwhelmed airlines and airports.

-Mi Feng, a spokesperson for the National Health Commission, described the new plan as not a relaxation of the country’s approach but an optimization to make it more scientific and precise.
+Mi Feng, a spokesperson for China’s National Health Commission, described the new plan as not a relaxation of the country’s approach but an optimization to make it more scientific and precise.

 Wang Liping, an infectious disease researcher for China’s Center for Disease Control, said the change reflects the relatively short 2- to 4-day incubation period for the omicron variant, which means most cases can be detected within a week.